GitLiveApp/GitLive/_sections/videocalling-vscode.md

 ![Follow Cursor](/uploads/vscode-call-follow-cursor.jpeg "Follow Cursor"){:class="screenshot"}

 If you have Live Share installed, you can choose to use that to collaborate, instead of GitLive's proprietary code sharing solution.
-You can find more information about using Live Share here.
+You can find more information about using Live Share [here](/docs/supportforlivesharecodewithme/){:class="internal-link"}.

 #### ScreenShare